pedrotrasfereti/theming-sass/README.md

 </div>

-This simple **React.js** application is a complement to the step-by-step [tutorial](https://www.linkedin.com/posts/pedro-trasfereti_react-frontend-css-activity-6884514435696754688-WUgZ) posted on my LinkedIn, which you can find inside the `slides` directory.
+This simple **React.js** application is a complement to the step-by-step [tutorial][linkedin-post-url] posted on my LinkedIn, which you can find inside the `slides` directory.
 All important information and abstractions can be found in the form of comments in the SCSS and TSX files.
 Feel free to send questions or suggestions my way, in case you have any!

+The deployed project will be available [**here**][deploy-url].

 <br />